If you're struggling to repay your mortgage or you're in arrears, there are a number of things you can do – start with speaking to your lender.

 You won't be able to claim SMI if you have substantial savings, or if you own more than one residential property.

-While SMI was previously a benefit, the government announced plans in the Summer Budget 2015 to turn it into a loan from April 2018.
+While SMI was previously a benefit, the government announced that it will take the form of a loan from April 2018 onwards.

 This means that any claims made after April 2018 will have to be paid back to the government when you return to work, or when you sell your home.